 9. One Nesting Area For All

-Just like us humans, penguins live in towns and villages called rookeries, a place where thousands of pairs of birds nest.
-Each penguin chick has a unique voice which allows parent penguins to easily recognize them even in the midst of a large crowd.
+Just like us humans, they live in towns and villages called rookeries, a place where thousands of pairs of birds nest.
+Each chick has a unique voice that allows parents to easily recognize them even in the midst of a large crowd.

-Being in these large groups of penguins makes it easier to protect each other from large predators and from the cold weather.
-Being so close to the shore means that these penguins have a short commute to work finding food.
+Being in these large groups makes it easier to protect each other from large predators and from the cold weather.
+Being so close to the shore also means that they have a short commute to work finding food.

 10. Penguins Have Knees

 And last but not least, it’s true.
-Penguins have knees underneath their feathers.
+They have knees underneath their feathers.
 They are a bony set of knees which may be difficult to see.
-This hidden feature is beneficial to penguins on ice/land as it helps them to slide on their belly easily.
+This hidden feature is beneficial to them when on ice/land as it helps them to slide on their belly easily.

-So there you have it.
 There you go – ten facts about penguins.
-Hope you enjoyed it, happy World Penguin Day!
+We hope you enjoyed it, happy World Penguin Day!